 Atenolol and breastfeeding

-If your doctor or health visitor says that your baby's healthy, it's OK to take atenolol while breastfeeding.
+If your doctor or health visitor says that your baby is healthy, it might be OK to take atenolol while breastfeeding.

 It's important to treat your high blood pressure to keep you well.
 Breastfeeding will also benefit both you and your baby.

-If your baby's not feeding as well as usual or seems unusually sleepy, or you have any other concerns about them, talk to your doctor or health visitor.
+If your baby's not feeding as well as usual, seems unusually sleepy, seems much paler than usual, or if you have any other concerns about your baby, talk to your doctor, pharmacist, midwife or health visitor.

-There are some medicines that may interfere with the way atenolol works.
+There are some medicines that may affect the way atenolol works.

 Tell your doctor if you're taking:

-- other medicines for high blood pressure - the combination with atenolol can sometimes lower your blood pressure too much, which may make you feel dizzy or faint; tell your doctor if this keeps happening to you, as they may change your dose
+- other medicines for high blood pressure – the combination with atenolol can sometimes lower your blood pressure too much, which may make you feel dizzy or faint

-- other medicines for an irregular heartbeat, such as amiodarone or flecainide
+- other medicines for an irregular heartbeat (arrhythmia), such as amiodarone or flecainide

 - medicines for asthma or chronic obstructive pulmonary disease (COPD)

-- medicines for diabetes, particularly insulin - atenolol may make it more difficult to recognise the warning signs of low blood sugar; speak to your doctor if you have low blood sugar levels without getting any of the usual warning signs (you should check your blood sugar after exercise and follow the usual advice about checking it before driving or operating machinery)
+- medicines for diabetes, particularly insulin – atenolol may make it more difficult to recognise the warning signs of low blood sugar.
+Speak to your doctor if you have low blood sugar levels without getting any of the usual warning signs.
+Check your blood sugar after exercise and follow the usual advice about checking it before driving or operating machinery

 - medicines to treat nose or sinus congestion, or other cold remedies (including those you can buy in a pharmacy)

 - medicines for allergies, such as ephedrine, noradrenaline or adrenaline